Leabaumstark/Quintessence/README.md

 Python tool to summarize lecture videos

 ## Limitations
-Currently only works with german language.
+Currently only returns summaries in german.

 ## Prerequisites
 For the OpenAI API requests to work, you need to add your personal OpenAI API key to your environment variables.